 - Conduct a Child Safety review to help the person plan for case closure, including:

 - How the person plans to support their family once they lose cash aid.

-- Explaining the possible continuation of Medicaid and Basic Food Assistance.
+- Explaining the possible continuation of Washington Apple Health and Basic Food Assistance.

 - Providing a list of community resources (like WIC) that are available to help meet the family’s need.